Affiliate links on Android Authority may earn us a commission. Learn more.

 The best free Nintendo Switch games (that's right, totally free!)

-The Nintendo Switch is quickly becoming one of the most successful home consoles of all time.
+The Nintendo Switch is now one of the most successful home consoles of all time.
 It’s already the best-selling Nintendo home console ever.
-If you have one, you likely play it all the time and might need some new game ideas.
-To help you out, we have a list below of the best free Nintendo Switch games you can get!
+If you have one, you likely play it all the time, and might even need some new game ideas.
+To help you out, we’ve got a list of the best free Nintendo Switch games you can get!

 Best free Nintendo Switch games: